elgw/czitool/README.md

 - Add some command line options: an `--overwrite` switch, a FOV selector, `--fov 1:10`, etc.
 - Delete temporary files on crash/abort.
-- Write ImageJ metadata to the tiff files.
 - Summarize the important properties from the metadata (instead of just dumping the whole XML).
 - Find some other tool that does all of this already.